 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

-I’m so glad you all enjoyed the recipe.
-Thank you so much for your feedback!
+I’m so happy you enjoyed the zucchini bread.
+Thank you so much for your feedback.